RedHatProductSecurity/security-data-guidelines/docs/vex-alpha-details.md

 This document is intended to cover the changes made in the new release of alpha VEX files compared to the legacy VEX files.
 These changes are broken out by the three main CSAF VEX document sections: Document, Product Tree and Vulnerabilities.

 ## Document Section
+The new alpha VEX files include a few minor changes to the document section, outlined in the sections below.

 ### Document Changes